torvalds/linux/Documentation/gpu/rfc/xe.rst

 possible ways.

-As a key measurable result, the benefits of ASYNC VM_BIND and a discussion of various flavors, error handling and a sample API should be documented here or in a separate document pointed to by this document.
+As a key measurable result, the benefits of ASYNC VM_BIND and a discussion of various flavors, error handling and sample API suggestions are documented in :doc:`The ASYNC VM_BIND document </gpu/drm-vm-bind-async>`.

 Userptr integration and vm_bind
 -------------------------------